 Of all of RIng's video doorbells, the Ring Peephole Cam sports the simplest design and simplest setup.
 The device consists of two pieces: one that sits on the outside of the door, and one that you look through from the inside, connected through the peephole.
 It doesn't require any tools or permanent modifications, and should take only a few minutes.

 The other three devices are a bit more complicated to install, but you can (in theory) set them all up yourself.

-The Ring Video Doorbell and Ring Video Doorbell 3/3 Plus can both be battery-powered, meaning they'll still work when the electricity's out — provided your internet connection is still up.
+The Ring Video Doorbell, Ring Video Doorbell 3, and Ring Video Doorbell 4 can be battery-powered, meaning they'll still work when the electricity's out — provided your internet connection is still up.
 This also means that you can mount them anywhere, and don't have to worry about connecting them to an existing doorbell's wires.

 The Ring Pro 2 and the Ring Doorbell Wired are more complicated.
 They're the only Ring video doorbells that require hardwiring.
 You'll need to upgrade your transformer if your old doorbell isn't getting 16 volts of power.
 You'll also need to install a Pro Power kit (basically a small battery included with the device) in your home’s chime box.

 Ring Video Doorbell vs. Ring 3 vs. Ring Pro 2: Audio and video

 All of the company's video doorbells now have cameras with a resolution of at least 1080p, which means you should be able to better spot details of those who cross the camera's field of view.